tomoya-sasaki/Code_Tips/Website/README.md

 ```

 ## Create a local repository
+### Create a folder
+Create a repository on GitHub and download, or initialize a new Git repository on your local computer ([reference (GitHub)](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/#step-1-create-a-local-repository-for-your-jekyll-site)).

 ### Create Gemfile
+In editor,
 ```txt
 source 'https://rubygems.org'
 gem 'github-pages', group: :jekyll_plugins
 ```

-Name the file Gemfile and save it to the root directory of your local Jekyll site repository.
+Name the file `Gemfile` and save it to the root directory of your local Jekyll site repository.

 ## Generate Jekyll site files
 Install github-pages